wufoo/docs/source/includes/_entries.md

 ErrorText   | This is some general text related to the error.
 Equivalent to what would be shown to the user on the actual form
 FieldErrors | This will be an array of ID and ErrorText pairs for each affected field.
 These would be any error displayed on the field itself
 RedirectUrl | If the form has a [Redirect](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Form-Settings#confirmation) set up, that URL will be included in the response

+<aside class="warning">If you get an error about invalid dates, the specified format `MM/DD/YYYY` is incorrect.
+The correct date format is YYYMMDD</aside>

 ### Restrictions